 The Big Question

-I thought only congress could make laws, but President Obama has used executive authority to direct the federal government's policy regarding stem cell research, immigration, accelerating investment in energy efficiency, restoring ecosystems in the gulf coast, and authorizing sanctions on Iran, just to name a few.
-And just about every presidents before him did the same thing!
+I thought only congress could make laws, but President Trump has used executive authority to direct the federal government's policy in many different areas including immigration and regulations on the environment.
+And he's not the first president to use executive orders.
+President Obama, before him, issued executive orders regarding stem cell research, immigration, accelerating investment in energy efficiency, restoring ecosystems in the gulf coast, and authorizing sanctions on Iran, just to name a few.
+And just about every recent president before him did the same thing!
 How can it be legal for the President to make rules and decisions using executive orders?

 Data & Sources